sipart/spring_lab/readme.md

 A set of initial lab configs for this post: WIP (to include detail on using EVE-NG on the Google Compute Platform)

 * MPLS core is using ISIS as the IGP
-* PE routermages are all QEMU Junos 17.3R3-S2.2
+* PE router images are all QEMU Junos 17.3R3-S2.2
-* R and R7 are the route reflectors
+* R4 and R7 are the route reflectors
 * CE vSRX site routers will be Junos v12.1x47-d15.4 QEMU images
 * root user password is lab123
 * lab user password is lab123